commons-app/commons-app-documentation/Privacy-policy.md

 # Draft

-Note: This is a draft and still work in progress
+Note: This is still work in progress.
+Volunteer help appreciated!

 Welcome!